 The United Kingdom left the European Union on 31 January, but the transition period while it still implemented its rules and regulations - hence the British governments preferred term implementation period - lasted till the end of 2020.
 The European Union and the United Kingdom agreed on the conditions of their future relationship by the end of the year, however there are some uncertainties.
 In my paper I focus on the future relations between the European Union and the United Kingdom after 31 January 2020 with special emphasis on trade based on the EU-UK Trade and Cooperation Agreement with comparisons to the Withdrawal Agreement and on the ambitious Declaration on Future European Union-United Kingdom Relations.
 First, I test some theories on trade and sovereignty and on what academics thought on the then possibilities for the outcome of the negotiations.
-After this I introduce the most important parts of the EU-UK Trade and Cooperation.
+After this I introduce the most important parts of the EU-UK Trade and Cooperation Agreement and what changed from the Withdrawal Agreement and from the Declaration.
 Finally, I discuss how the United Kingdom managed its trade with the EU and some selected third countries since the transition period started.